MohitK2702/MohitK2702/README.md

-Hello, I am Mohit R. Kodwate, pursuing 4th year of Bachelor of Engineering in Information Technology as my major at International Institute of Information Technology,Pune.
+2024 Graduate in Bachelor of Engineering in Information Technology as my major at International Institute of Information Technology,Pune.
 I am interested in Ethical Hacking and Cyber-Security as I practice hacking methods and tools used in it.
 I want to gain experience and explore different domains in Cyber-Security by having hands-on the said domain practically.